rainbowdashlabs/sql-java/docs/04/try_with_resources.md

 We call our `io()` method.
 That method creates the auto closable inside the try parenthesis.
 We then call the read method which returns the string `Done`.
-If we look at our output we can see that the close method is indeed called once the return statement is exectuted.
+If we look at our output we can see that the close method is indeed called once the return statement is executed.

 The same happens when an exception is thrown instead of a return.
 That is the most important part.